-Story Arcs: What They Are and How To Write Them
+Story Arcs: 5 Key Elements, Examples & How To Write Them Well

-When you hear critics discussing any kind of narrative art, be that a movie, T.V. show, or a book, you may have heard them use the phrase ‘story arc.’
+When you hear critics discussing any kind of narrative art, be that a movie, TV show, or book, you may have heard them talk about story arcs.

-Sometimes they describe a particularly compelling story arc, or they mention that the story arc fell flat.
+Sometimes they describe particularly interesting story arcs, or they mention that the story arc fell flat.

-Everyone talks about how important it is to make sure your story arcs are compelling, but how does one go about writing a good story arc?
+Everyone talks about how important it is to make sure your story arcs are compelling, but how does one go about writing a good one?
+What even is a story arc?

-We’re here to break down what a story arc is, give you some examples of story arcs you can find in pretty much any book (seriously!), and show you how to make your own stories pop.
+Today we’re here to break down what a story arc is, give you some examples of story arcs you can find in pretty much any book (seriously!), and give you our top tips on how to make your stories pop.

 Let’s get started!